"Dismal and infuriating" – Critics have savaged Netflix's lavish new drama

 Really bad.
 The Observer's Wendy Ide (opens in new tab) called the movie's screenplay – which comes from Ron Bass and Alice Victoria Winslow – "a travesty", and was very unimpressed with the narrative choice of talking to camera.
 Ide called the Fleabag-esque device "...tone-deaf, demonstrating so little sensitivity to the delicate precision of Austen’s writing, that you wonder why she didn’t just go the whole hog and bung in some comedy trombone quacks and an audience laugh track."
 Ouch.

-Mashable's Kristy Puchko (opens in new tab) wrote that Persuasion "...fumbles its heroine, humor, and romance", while The Times' Kevin Maher (opens in new tab)called Johnson "...savagely miscast here as Anne" and described the movie as a "chaotic mess."
+Wealth of Geeks' Noah Berlatsky was also not impressed, saying that "Austen fans will find this a dismal and infuriating adaptation", while Mashable's Kristy Puchko (opens in new tab) wrote that Persuasion "...fumbles its heroine, humor, and romance", as well as that, The Times' Kevin Maher (opens in new tab)called Johnson "...savagely miscast here as Anne" and described the movie as a "chaotic mess."

 The Guardian's Peter Bradshaw called the movie "...smug and misconceived".
 Meanwhile, The Daily Telegraph's Tim Robey compared Persuasion unflatteringly to Bridgerton, describing the film's take on Austen's story as "...flaunting an antique copy of the novel in a full-cosplay selfie, but holding it upside down", which is not kind.
 Entertainment Weekly's Leah Greenblatt also went in hard, writing that the movie "...chooses to wear its source material like a thin disposable skin, discarding many of the vital organs (brain, heart) and most of the subtlety as it goes".